DavidBK/shampoo/Node/Javascript.md

    flower.declare();
    ```

-1. Write a function `once` that accepts a function `fn` as input and return a new function that is identical to the original function except that it ensures `fn` is called at most once.
+1. Bonus (optional): Write a function `once` that accepts a function `fn` as input and return a new function that is identical to the original function except that it ensures `fn` is called at most once.

    The first time the returned function is called, it should return the same result as fn.
    Every subsequent time it is called, it should throw an error with the message "Function already called".